Blue Button

 Blue Button, Porpita porpita.
 Collected of the surface by hand off Point Palmilla, Baja California Sur, May 2021.
 Size: 3.0 cm (1.2 inches) in diameter.
 Photograph taken at the time of collection with the animal being extremely fragile.
 Identification reconfirmed by Linsey Sala, Scripps Institution of Oceanography, La Jolla, California.
 Note: I have collected this species at the same location in May 2019; it appears that show up in local waters in May and then disappear for the rest of the year.

-Phylogeny: The Blue Button, Porpita porpita (Linnaeus, 1758), is a member of the Poritidae Family of Chondorphores, that is known in Mexico as boton azul.
-Although the blue button is often referred to as a jellyfish, it is actually a colony of small animals known as hydrozoan polyps.
+Phylogeny: The Blue Button, Porpita porpita (Linnaeus, 1758), is a member of the Porpitidae Family of Chondronophores.
+The Porpitidae Family consists of two genera – Porpita and Velella.
+There are two species in the Porpita Genus.
+Although the Blue Button is often referred to as a jellyfish, it is actually a colony of small animals known as hydrozoan polyps.
+They are known in Mexico as Boton Azul.

 Morphology: The Blue Button has a flattened, round disk that is made up of multiple (up to 100) circular and radiating air chambers.
 The center of the disk may be golden brown, blue or whitish in color with blue or greenish edges.
 The tentacles may be blue, turquoise or yellow in color.
 The disk does not have a sail structure.
+Their tentacles are longer than those of the By-the-Wind Sailor, Velella velella.
+The tentacles are equipped with nematocysts (or cnidocysts) that deliver a toxic sting that they utilize to capture prey or repel predators.
 Blue Buttons reach a maximum of 5.0 cm (2.0 inches) in diameter.
-Their tentacles are longer than those of the By-the-Wind Sailor, Velella velella, that are equipped with nematocysts (or cnidocysts) that deliver a toxic sting that they utilize to capture prey or repel predators.

-Diet: The Blue Button feeds primarily on planktonic larvae and fish eggs.
+Diet: Blue Buttons are predators that hunt and feed on tiny fish, copepods, larvae, and fish eggs.
 The intermediate ring of tentacles are for reproduction, and the inner tentacles function as both the anus and the mouth.
-They are poorly studied and very little is known about their behavioral patterns.